patrickweigelt/BotanizeR/README.md

 # BotanizeR
-Little quiz game to memorize the plant species of Germany
+A quiz game to memorize plant species names and characteristics

 ```
 library(devtools)